microsoft/frameworkcontroller/doc/user-manual.md

    2. To mitigate it, the ScaleUp Task can immediately complete itself by leveraging empty work queue or existing checkpoint from previous run.
 3. For **Batch** application, it would better **not too early succeeded** after ScaleDown:
    1. Too early succeeded may happen if all Tasks succeeded except one Task still running, but you ScaleDown the running Task.
-   2. To resolve it, make sure it is safe to ScaleDown the running Task, such as leverage `First Completed Task Dominated` or `Master Dominated` FrameworkType in [FrameworkAttemptCompletionPolicy](#FrameworkAttemptCompletionPolicy).
-For the `First Completed Task Dominated` FrameworkType, an exit barrier may be needed to ensure any Task succeeded means the whole application already succeeded, like [PyTorch Elastic Training](https://github.com/pytorch/elastic/blob/adb5f057359e87a2cb804c7354af5a4e424961c3/torchelastic/agent/server/local_elastic_agent.py#L122-L127).
+   2. To resolve it, make sure it is safe to ScaleDown the running Task, such as leverage `Master Dominated` or `Any Worker Dominated` FrameworkType in [FrameworkAttemptCompletionPolicy](#FrameworkAttemptCompletionPolicy).
 For the `Master Dominated` FrameworkType, a master TaskRole is needed and do not ScaleDown the master TaskRole.
+For the `Any Worker Dominated` FrameworkType, an exit barrier may be needed to ensure any worker succeeded means the whole application already succeeded, like [PyTorch Elastic Training](https://github.com/pytorch/elastic/blob/adb5f057359e87a2cb804c7354af5a4e424961c3/torchelastic/agent/server/local_elastic_agent.py#L122-L127).

 ### <a name="FrameworkRescaleAPI">API</a>
 - [Add TaskRole](#Add_TaskRole)